-When you install the Dropbox (2 GB for 0 $/year) application on your computer, it creates a special folder for file syncing.
+When you install the Dropbox application on your computer, it creates a special folder for file syncing.
 All content placed into this folder are sent to Dropbox’ servers in the cloud.
-Other services, such as SpiderOak ( GB for 0 $/year) and SkyDrive (5 GB for 0 $/year), do exactly the same thing; if you use more than one cloud storage provider, you’ll probably end up with several sync folders on one computer.
+Other services, such as SpiderOak and OneDrive, do exactly the same thing; if you use more than one cloud storage provider, you’ll probably end up with several sync folders on one computer.

 Syncing Other Folders

 It’s usually inadvisable to move system files around on your computer.
 While moving My Documents looks simple, it can cause more problems that it solves.
 For example, moving My Documents means some applications will crash when trying to locate your files in the default location, and undoing such a major change can be time consuming.